NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Their long histories as free game engines make it a challenge for newcomers to enter the market.
 Both engines implement a royalty system for commercially successful games (Unreal at 5% above $1 million USD in sales, and Unity with variable plans).
 Source code of both engines is proprietary, but can be accessed nonetheless: Unreal on GitHub and Unity by paying for Enterprise or Industry editions.
-Games made with Unreal seem to scale up better than Unity, as they appear to have built a more robust infrastructure around the whole process of game development instead of simply giving developers the tools to make vide games.
+Games made with Unreal seem to scale up better than Unity, as Epic appears to have built a more robust infrastructure around the whole process of game development instead of simply giving developers the tools to make vide games.
 Meanwhile, Unity struggles with handling AAA games with large landscapes and heavy on-screen elements.
-[34] Yet it appears to be a better choice for newcomers: skill floor is lower and the amount of learning materials (mostly community generated) is higher.
+[34] Yet it appears to be a better choice for newcomers, as the skill floor is lower and the amount of learning materials (mostly community generated) is higher.
-It is also an engine of choice for serious games, as a final game can be exported to more platforms (including web browsers) with a price of more computational resources, and the diversity of possible game genres is superior to that of Unreal.
+It is also an engine of choice for serious games, as a final game can be easily exported to more platforms (including web browsers) with a price of using more computational resources, and the diversity of possible game genres is superior to that of Unreal.

 Importantly to the objective of this paper, we distinguished 4 key elements responsible for the popularity of a game engine:

 1. *Portability*.
 Developers want to work on games instead of figuring out how to port them to certain platforms.
 The more target platforms a game engine support - the more likely it is to be used.
 2. *Versatility*.
-Nobody knows how a final game will look like and what systems will it have.
+Nobody knows how a final game will look like from the start and what systems will it need.
-Having every possible tool available is a safety precaution that guarantees the flexibility during the production phase.
+Having every possible tool available is a safety precaution that allows the flexibility during the production phase.
 3. *Graphics*.
 Even when visual fidelity is not the primary goal, everybody wants their games to look beautiful.
 4. *Community*.
 Games are not created in isolation from scratch.
 A good engine needs to have a straightforward way of integrating community generated content, be it code snippets or assets.